vaadin/skeleton-starter-flow-spring/README.md

 ## Running the Application

 While developing the application you should always launch the `Application` class in debug mode from your IDE.
-You should not launch the Maven `spring-boot:run` target as it will prevent breakpoints and debugging from working because it forks a new process.

 After the application has started, you can view your it at http://localhost:8080/ in your browser.

-#### Eclipse
+### Eclipse

 Open the Application class, right click on it and select "Debug as..." --> "Java Application"

-#### Intellij IDEA
+### Intellij IDEA

 Open the Application class, right click on it and select "Debug 'Application.main()'"

+### Do not use the Maven target from your IDE

+You should not launch the Maven `spring-boot:run` target from your IDE as it will prevent breakpoints and debugging from working because it forks a new process.
+It might also prevent the server from being shut down properly, especially in Eclipse.

 ### Running Integration Tests